 In addition to the benefits above, studies have shown that a well-managed succession plan can help support business continuity and increase engagement.[i]
 The use of succession planning has also been associated with reduced employee turnover, and more successful creation of succession plans and talent pools. [ii]Now, it’s important to keep in mind that these benefits pertain largely to the succession planning process; software alone won’t do the trick.
 That being said, it can certainly help!
 Below are a few ways you can make sure you’re getting the most out of your succession planning software.

-Getting the Most Out of Your Software
+How to Get the Most Out of Your Succession Planning Software

 While software alone cannot plan for succession, it can certainly enable the process.
 Check out SIGMA’s introduction to succession planning software for a quick overview of the many solutions available.
 Once you have your software, make sure you get the most out of it.
 The following five tips can help you optimize your product use: